• Equity Vault Auctions

 Cancelof

-These Bidder Terms & Conditions (“Terms”) govern all participation in real property auctions facilitated through Equity Vault Auctions, a DBA of Bruce Kepford LLC (“EVA,” “Platform,” “we,” or “us”).
+These Bidder Terms & Conditions (“Terms”) govern all participation in the EVA bidding process administered through Equity Vault Auctions, a DBA of Bruce Kepford LLC (“EVA,” “Platform,” “we,” or “us”).
 These Terms form a binding agreement between the registering individual or entity (“Bidder,” “you”) and EVA.
-By registering, bidding, or otherwise participating in any auction on the Platform, Bidder agrees to be bound by these Terms.
+By registering, submitting a bid, or otherwise participating in the EVA bidding process, Bidder agrees to be bound by these Terms.

-Platform-Only Notice: EVA operates solely as an online auction and transaction coordination platform.
+Platform-Only Notice: EVA administers the online bidding platform through which Interested Parties may submit bids for the Property.
 EVA does not act as a real estate broker, agent, auctioneer, or fiduciary, and does not provide legal advice, negotiation, representation, or contract drafting.

 1. Eligibility and Registration